GluuFederation/cloud-native-edition/helm/README.md

-**Note**:
-For minikube, Specs used to test the charts are.
-3GB RAM and 40GB memory.

 ## Gluu Server

 [Gluu server](https://www.google.com) is an open-source IAM server that sync backend identities, leverage external IDPs, and achieve SSO, 2FA and more.